leftistsgorilla/Website-Code/moons-haunted.md

 You can set the scene and play out a meeting with a client or patron who’s paying the crew if there’s something interesting to explore there.
 If not, just gloss over it and move on to the next part of downtime.

 GM, definitely don’t screw around with the players when it comes to the payoff.
 Don’t say that the client lied and there’s no reward.
 Or that the meeting for the payment is actually a trap, or whatever.
-These types of things are staples of crime fiction, but in *Blades*, the PCs have enough problems coming at them from every direction already.
+These types of things are staples of crime fiction, but in *Moon's Haunted (Working Title)*, the PCs have enough problems coming at them from every direction already.
 When it comes to getting paid, just give them what they earned.

 ## Heat